Program Entry Audition

 Gather all of your required materials

-At the time of the scheduled interview/audition, you must present standard audition materials to the Theatre Arts faculty and staff.
+When you receive your submission link, you will upload standard materials to the Theatre Arts faculty and staff.

 View list of required materials